Closed-end fund

 A closed-end fund (CEF), also known as a closed-end mutual fund, is an investment vehicle fund that raises capital by issuing a fixed number of shares at its inception, and then invests that capital in financial assets such as stocks and bonds.
 After inception it is closed to new capital, although fund managers sometimes employ leverage.
 Investors can buy and sell the existing shares in secondary markets.

-CEFs are the oldest form of pooled investment still used in the United States, dating to the 1800s.
+CEFs are the oldest form of pooled investment still used, dating to the 1800s.
+The Foreign and Colonial Investment Trust was established in the United Kingdom in 1868 and as of 2013 was the oldest CEF still active and traded on the market (London Stock Exchange, under the symbol FCIT).
 In the United States, closed-end funds sold publicly must be registered under both the Securities Act of 1933 and the Investment Company Act of 1940.

 U.S.-based closed-end funds are referred to under the law as closed-end companies and form one of three SEC-recognized types of investment companies along with mutual funds and unit investment trusts.

 Like their better-known open-ended cousins, closed-end funds are usually sponsored by a fund management company.
 The fund's charter, prospectus and the applicable government regulations specify the types of investments the fund manager is permitted to buy.
 Some funds invest in stocks, others in bonds, and some in very specific assets (for instance, tax-exempt bonds issued by the state of Florida in the USA).